Who We Are

 We are a household of writers, teachers, activists, dancers, gardeners, anarchists, nurses, students, musicians, nannies, bartenders, social workers, and revolutionaries who share a lot more resources than many people are used to.
 This takes high level of commitment to the community, but it also is a really efficient way to live.
 By sharing meals, for example, we get great home cooked food almost every night without the work of shopping and cooking (unless we want that to be our job!).
 This efficiency allows us to have incredibly active lives outside the community.

 The Emma Goldman Finishing School is an enormous structure, once a large single-family residence that was then converted into apartments.
-Now almost fully renovated, the four-story (plus basement) house contains twelve bedrooms, a kitchen, a dining room, a living room, a studio (an undedicated room with minimal furnishing or decoration), a common room, a meeting room, an office, two storage/pantry areas, a laundry room, a large basement workshop, and a full bathroom on every floor.
+Now almost fully renovated, the four-story (plus basement) house contains thirteen bedrooms, a kitchen, a dining room, a living room, a music room, a common room, a meeting room, an office, two storage/pantry areas, a laundry room, a large basement workshop, and a full bathroom on every floor.

 Set atop the north end of Beacon Hill at the crest of the ridge, residents enjoy sweeping views to the west of the international district, downtown, Puget Sound, and the Olympic Range.
-A large deck also looks down upon our modest backyard, with its flower garden, small lawn, and ample vegetable garden, where we grow some of our own organic produce during the growing season.
+A large deck also looks down upon our modest backyard, with its flower garden, small lawn, and ample vegetable garden, where we try to grow most of our own organic produce during the growing season.

 Located on a major busline, and within walking distance of downtown, residents enjoy convenient access to the unique urban environment of Seattle, as well as to the mountains and water that surround Seattle on all sides.